 Self-mutilation, or self-injury, is defined as any type of injury a person creates themselves without any intention of suicide.
 Deliberately harming your body like this can create an emotional release for some people.
 Most people who cut or burn themselves do so not because they want to kill themselves but as a way of managing frustration and intense anger.

 If you or your loved one self-harm, it’s critical to seek help not just for the injury but for the mental illness that’s causing the desire to self-harm.
-The Florida House Experience can help you with this goal.
+FHE Health can help you with this goal.

 Why Do People Intentionally Cut Themselves?